gsuberland/DemozooDotNet/README.md

 .NET API for Demozoo - http://demozoo.org/

+This interface is not exhaustive, but it fetches most of the production and party data.
+Feature request issues and PRs welcome for improvements.

 Written for .NET Standard with support for the following framework targets:

 * .NET Core 2.1 (netcoreapp2.1)